Handloading: Germany

 As an example of a European country, handloading in Germany requires a course, terminated in an exam, in handloading and handling of explosive propellants; often, this is offered in combination with a course and exam in muzzle-loading and black powder-shooting.
 The State's Ministry of the Interior conducts the exam.
 When passed and the reloader can provide a reason for his will to reload ("Bedürfnisprüfung"), he can apply for a permit to a quota of propellant for five years (after which time he has to extend the permit).
 Every propellant is recorded in the permit.
 Primers, cartridges, bullets, and reloading equipment are available without a permit.

 As German law gives maximum pressures for every commercial caliber, the handloader is allowed to non-commercially give away his ammunition.
 He is liable for incorrect loading.
 His references are data books by propellant manufacturers (like RWS), bullet manufacturers (like Speer), reloading tool manufacturers (like Lyman) or neutral manufacturers institutions like the DEVA.
 Firearms manufacturers give guarantees as long as the handloaded ammunition is within the correct parameters.

 The relevant rules for non-commercial application can be found in §27 of the Explosives Act ("Sprengstoffgesetz").

 In order to investigate gun destruction – material fault or incorrectly loaded ammunition – and for handloaders to get data for new loads, gun and/or handloaded cartridges can be sent to the DEVA institute (German institute for testing and examining of hunting and sporting guns); the DEVA returns a pressure diagram and a report whether this load is within legal range for this ammunition.

 South Africa

-Handloading or reloading is allowed in South Africa as long as you are in possession of a competency certificate to possess a firearm as well as a license to possess such a firearm.
+Handloading or reloading is allowed in South Africa as long as the reloader is in possession of a competency certificate to possess a firearm as well as a license to possess such a firearm.
 Sport shooters load to make shooting sports more affordable and hunters load to obtain greater accuracy.
 Powder and primers are strictly controlled by law and can not exceed for 2 kg for powder and 2400 primers.
-The amount of ammunition you may have in your possession is also limited to 200 rounds per chambering.
-If you are a registered dedicated sportsman, the quantities are unlimited.
-Although the powder's quantity is unlimited if you are a dedicated sportsman, storage of excess amounts of powder is dangerous due to the potential of fire occurring from accidental ignition.
+The amount of ammunition a person may have in their possession is also limited to 200 rounds per chambering.
+If the reloader is a registered dedicated sportsman, the quantities are unlimited, although storage of excess amounts of powder is dangerous due to the potential of fire occurring from accidental ignition.
 A manual from a South African powder manufacturer Rheinmetall Denel Munition (previously Somchem) is available for reloaders with adequate information and guidelines.